haydenbbickerton/lock/readme.md

 - `Lock`: An acl instance for a subject.
 This package currently ships with a `CallerLock` and a `RoleLock`
 - `Caller`: An identity object that can have permissions to do something
 - `Driver`: A storage system for permissions which can either be static or persistent
-- `Permission`: A permission holds an action and an optional (unique) resource.
+- `Permission`: A permission holds an action and an optional (unique) target.
 Can be either a `Restriction` or a `Privilege`
-- `Restriction`: A restriction denies you from being able to perform an action (on an optional resource)
+- `Restriction`: A restriction denies you from being able to perform an action (on an optional target)
-- `Privilege`: A privilege allows you to perform an action (on an optional resource)
+- `Privilege`: A privilege allows you to perform an action (on an optional target)
 - `Action`: An action is something you are either allowed or denied to do
-- `Resource`: A resource can be an object where you can perform one or more actions on.
-It can either target a certain type of resource or a specific resource by its unique identifier
+- `Target`: A target can be an object where you can perform one or more actions on.
+It can either target a certain type of target or a specific target by its unique identifier
 - `Role`: A role can also hold multiple permissions.
 A caller can have multiple roles.
 Roles can inherit permissions from other roles

 ## Features